bcgov/PIMS/docs/DATABASE.md

 ## Architectural Design

-The primary purpose of this datasource is to maintain an inventory of properties (Parcels and Buildings).
+The primary purpose of this datasource is to maintain an inventory of properties (Parcels, Buildings and Projects).
 Additionally to authorize and associate Users with their respective properties.
 There are also a number of supporting lists to support the front-end application user experience.

 ### Enterprise Relational Diagram